xzel23/utility/README.md

 ## Changes

+### 16.2.1

+- fix TextUtil.setLineEnds() and toXXXLineEnds() not appending the trailing line end
+- fix TextUtil tests failing on windows due to different line end characters

 ### 16.2.0

 - BREAKING Font(FontData, Color) has been declared protected; it was not intended to be called directly from user code